 A personal perspective (Mark Brown): The day started in good humour (with an undercurrent of confusion) at Hyde-Park corner, as the `Green samba band’ led a procession of guerrilla gardeners, cyclists, face-painted guys and girls arid all assortment of black-clothed anarchists with their faces camouflaged.
-Thanks to :tit impromptu police operation, the procession was allowed to bypass through traffic routes on course for Parliament Square.
-Upon its arrival. banners were hung up w ith inscriptions such sac “Seeds of Resistance” arid “The Wonns Turn”. not forgetting our favourite “The Earth Is A Common Treasury For All
+Thanks to an impromptu police operation, the procession was allowed to bypass through traffic routes on course for Parliament Square.
+Upon its arrival, banners were hung up with inscriptions such as “Seeds of Resistance” and “The Worms Turn”, not forgetting our favourite “The Earth Is A Common Treasury For All”.

-As the guerrilla gardeners got to work digging landscape features on Parliament Square such as a pond, and planting beds in the park with compost, and turfing the road with grass pulled tip from tile lawn, the Samba band led activists down Whitehall. ‘the rest is history¡, suffice to say that historic monuments were inexcusably defaced.
-The uniting of green, red and black, which was talked up in preevent publicity, took the forni on the day of a random collection of various dissenting voices, ranging from Maoists to masked-up anarchists to green environmentalists (tie included, for whom the guerrilla gardening philosophy was identified with).
+As the guerrilla gardeners got to work digging landscape features on Parliament Square such as a pond, and planting beds in the park with compost, and turfing the road with grass pulled tip from tile lawn, the Samba band led activists down Whitehall.
+The rest is history, suffice to say that historic monuments were inexcusably defaced.
+The uniting of green, red and black, which was talked up in preevent publicity, took the form on the day of a random collection of various dissenting voices, ranging from Maoists to masked-up anarchists to green environmentalists (us included, for whom the guerrilla gardening philosophy was identified with).
 The impression left was that black-flag anarchism took priority.
-Contrary to what yeas hyped tip to be the focus of tile event the coherent display of alternatives became over-ridden by this mementary vacuum of action arid reason.
-The trashing of the MacDonald’s joint – a single symbolic statement of capitalism’s destruction turning in on itself – was drowned in a tide of petty graffiti and violence. which has now given the impression in hindsight aniongst tire media-drilled general public that the underlying philosophy of the movement is inspired by nothing more than violent upheaval.
-The crave for destruction by isolated groups of anarchists leas yet again left its with a bitter taste in the mouth.
-TLIO chose not to get involved in the organisation (if the MayDay carnival.
+Contrary to what was hyped up to be the focus of the event, the coherent display of alternatives became over-ridden by this momentary vacuum of action and reason.
+The trashing of the MacDonald’s joint – a single symbolic statement of capitalism’s destruction turning in on itself – was drowned in a tide of petty graffiti and violence, which has now given the impression in hindsight amongst the media-drilled general public that the underlying philosophy of the movement is inspired by nothing more than violent upheaval.
+The crave for destruction by isolated groups of anarchists has yet again left us with a bitter taste in the mouth.
+TLIO chose not to get involved in the organisation of the MayDay carnival.
 On reflection, this was probably the right decision.
 TLIO has a direct action ethos.
-However; we feel that future actions need to be better thought out to prevent disparate elements hi-jacking the event in pursuit of their own agenda.
+However, we feel that future actions need to be better thought out to prevent disparate elements hi-jacking the event in pursuit of their own agenda.

-The occupation of hundreds of white and black owned farms in Zinibabwe by an increasingly distressed mass of” the landless population has highlighted the deeper. underlying problems facing the whole African continent, namely that this is a trag ic legacy of colonialism which has been allowed to fester.
-4.500 white commercial farmers in Zimbabwe own 24 million acres, 40¡-0 of the country’s arable land, with snore titan 8 million on tile remaining arid land.
-Despite the terrible events of recent weeks involving a minority of” tile white population. there is no escaping tile roots of the white settler’s original injustice, which is long overdue for recompense.
+The occupation of hundreds of white and black owned farms in Zimbabwe by an increasingly distressed mass of the landless population has highlighted the deeper, underlying problems facing the whole African continent, namely that this is a tragic legacy of colonialism which has been allowed to fester.
+4.500 white commercial farmers in Zimbabwe own 24 million acres, 40% of the country’s arable land, with more than 8 million on the remaining arid land.
+Despite the terrible events of recent weeks involving a minority of the white population, there is no escaping the roots of the white settler’s original injustice, which is long overdue for recompense.

-In previous weeks we have also witnessed abrade of” racist reporting by tile western media, which has concentrated on the killings of white Partners, ignoring the tact that three quarters of the deaths tip to the end of April had involved black Zimbabweans.
-At the same tinge, there is no doubt that Zimbabwe’s corrupt President Mugabe pushed the issue of land confiscation at this time with the sole intention of boosting his popularity among the black community, in a cynical attempt to retain power in forthcoming general elections.
+In previous weeks we have also witnessed a tirade of racist reporting by the western media, which has concentrated on the killings of white farmers, ignoring the tact that three quarters of the deaths up to the end of April had involved black Zimbabweans.
+At the same time, there is no doubt that Zimbabwe’s corrupt President Mugabe pushed the issue of land confiscation at this time with the sole intention of boosting his popularity among the black community, in a cynical attempt to retain power in forthcoming general elections.

-The summit of”southern African leaders on the.
-19th April in Victoria Falls raised tile underlying question of whether financial assistance from the I “h towards Zimbabwe should he unconditional, irrespective of’ recent events.
-South Africa President Tbabo Mbeki, along with Mozambique’s leader Joaquim Chissano and President Sani Nujonia of Namibia agreed that the land problem had be en allowed to fester, and should have been addressed by the donors loll”‘ “Igo.
-They added that the reruns of the en-iginal agreement (the Lancaster House Conference in 1979) clearly stated that the financial aid should be set aside to buy the white-owned farms, so as to settle landless blacks on them.
+The summit of southern African leaders on the 19th April in Victoria Falls raised the underlying question of whether financial assistance from the UK towards Zimbabwe should he unconditional, irrespective of recent events.
+South Africa President Tbabo Mbeki, along with Mozambique’s leader Joaquim Chissano and President Sani Nujonia of Namibia agreed that the land problem had been allowed to fester, and should have been addressed by the donors long ago.
+They added that the terms of the original agreement (the Lancaster House Conference in 1979) clearly stated that the financial aid should be set aside to buy the white-owned farms, so as to settle landless blacks on them.

-Foreign Office Minister Peter Hain reacted by saying that the money was available. but only if land reform was “within tile rule of” law.”
-Britain has previously= said that initial redistribution had been tainted by nepotism and corruption.
+Foreign Office Minister Peter Hain reacted by saying that the money was available. but only if land reform was “within the rule of law”.
+Britain has previously said that initial redistribution had been tainted by nepotism and corruption.
 As a result, they suspended payments.

-All of this goes to show that Zimbabwe, on one side. stands on the edge of the abyss, as political incompetence threatens to cause massive upheaval, whilst at the same time, the country stands on the verge of an historic change which, if implemented s moothly; could fundamentally lead to economic uptum for millions of people.
+All of this goes to show that Zimbabwe, on one side. stands on the edge of the abyss, as political incompetence threatens to cause massive upheaval, whilst at the same time, the country stands on the verge of an historic change which, if implemented smoothly, could fundamentally lead to economic upturn for millions of people.

 THE LAND IS OURS STATEMENT ON ZIMBABWE:

 “The Land Is Ours calls for the genuine voice of the landless people of Zimbabwe to be heard.
-We support peaceful arid genuine land redistribution.
-We encourage the UK government to resume financial assistance for a land reform programme. j The Land Is Ours asserts that as a direct consequence ofthe cancellation of these payments, NIugahe has perverted the land reform process in t Zimbabwe. ‘lo rectify the situation. lye believe that t Zimbabwe should immediately set up an Independent Arbitration board, fully representative of the landless people.
-We call oil the UK government to encourage this and resume financial t aid as soon roc Zimbabwe agrees to fulfil this.
-Further to this, we believe that the British government should review this aid package to reflect a new understanding w ith Zimbabwe. recognising tile moral debt owed for the critics of slavery and colonialists.
-The ],arid Is Our.,, maintains that tile black population of Zimbabwe is still suffering under the legacy of colonialism”.
+We support peaceful and genuine land redistribution.
+We encourage the UK government to resume financial assistance for a land reform programme.
+The Land Is Ours asserts that as a direct consequence of the cancellation of these payments, Mugabe has perverted the land reform process in Zimbabwe.
+To rectify the situation, we believe that Zimbabwe should immediately set up an Independent Arbitration board, fully representative of the landless people.
+We call on the UK government to encourage this and resume financial aid as soon as Zimbabwe agrees to fulfil this.
+Further to this, we believe that the British government should rseview this aid package to reflect a new understanding with Zimbabwe, recognising the moral debt owed for the crimes of slavery and colonialists.
+The Land Is Ours maintains that the black population of Zimbabwe is still suffering under the legacy of colonialism”.